Top 10 highlights

 The Wadden

-The Wadden Sea is all about the Wadden Islands?
+The Wadden Sea revolves around the Wadden Islands?
 Literally maybe, but figuratively certainly not.
 For the splendour of the Wadden, you don't have to go to an island.
-From the endless horizon in Oldambt to the nature in National Park Lauwersmeer; the coast of Wadden Sea UNESCO World Heritage Site offers incredible things to see and do.
+The coast of Wadden Sea UNESCO World Heritage Site offers incredible things to see and do, from the endless horizon in Oldambt to the nature in National Park Lauwersmeer.

 View